 The combat module is equipped with an optical-electronic camera with a lens that provides a 30-fold increase, a thermal imager with a digital 4-fold increase and a laser range finder.
 The electron-optical system provides recognition of objects at a distance of up to 1000 meters, a thermal imager - at a distance of up to 450 meters.
 The range of the laser rangefinder is 2 kilometers.

 The robot was created in a modular scheme and is equipped with a combat module with a 7,62 mm machine gun and ammunition for 500 rounds.
 It can also be equipped with a 40 millimeter caliber grenade launcher.
 Electronics allows targeted fire from a machine gun at a distance of up to 800 m, from a grenade launcher - up to 400 m.
 The combat module can rotate 360 degrees at a speed of 20 degrees per second.

-The tracked chassis of the combat vehicle allows it to move off-road at speeds up to 7 km / h, the built-in batteries charge is enough for an hour of continuous movement.
-The mass of the robot is 620 kg.
+The caterpillar chassis of the combat vehicle allows it to move off-road at speeds up to 7 km / h, the charge of the built-in batteries is enough for an hour of continuous movement.
+Weight Robot is 620 kg.
 The dimensions of the machine are relatively small: length - 1,73 m, width - 77 cm, height - 95 cm.
-The robot can be used inside buildings, it passes through a standard door 80 cm wide and goes up the stairs, which is very important for special forces during various operations.
+The robot can be used inside buildings, it passes through a standard door 80 cm wide and climbs stairs, which is very important for special forces units during the various operations.
 The body of the robot is equipped with ballistic armor.
-The robot is designed for transportation in a trailer or in the trunk of an SUV.
+The robot is designed to be transported in a trailer or in the trunk of an SUV.